 What are the advantages of your own VPN?

-You will need basic technical knowledge to setup your own VPN, otherwise your data might get leak to third parties and the point of creating your own VPN will get lost.
-Here are some advantages of creating your own VPN instead of purchasing a commercial VPN.
+You will need basic technical knowledge to set up your own VPN.
+Otherwise, your data might be leaked to third parties, and the point of creating your own VPN will be lost.

-Cheaper VPN
+1. Cheaper VPN

-You can setup a private VPN for under $5.
+You can set up a private VPN for under $5.
 This is comparatively cheaper than most commercial VPNs out there in the market.
 However you can only use a single location where your rented server is based, if you want to use multiple locations, get a commercial VPN.

-Disposable VPN
+2. Disposable VPN

 What are the disadvantages of a homemade VPN?

-Online censorship
+1. Online censorship

 Homemade VPNs are effective for encrypting traffic, but they often fall short when it comes to bypassing advanced systems like the Great Firewall of China or Iranian surveillance networks.
 If you live in a country with strict censorship, it’s advisable to invest in a reliable commercial VPN to safeguard your online activities effectively.

-Unblocking
+2. Unblocking

 Your homemade VPN is good enough to encrypt your traffic and change your IP address, but it won’t be enough to bypass the modern system used by streaming platforms to identify IP addresses and will block you.